Multimodal Interaction Design: Voice + Touch for Enterprise Environments

 The Alex modal retreats after 5 seconds of inactivity

-Prototype of Alexa Skill process
+Prototype of Alexa On Screen Skill process